vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 under shells of repression.
 Truly, it has become a national asset.

-The style of Mr. Tilak's Kesari was, like the physio- gnomy of its illustrious editor, plain, blunt, and aggres- sive.
+The style of Mr. Tilak's Kesari was, like the physio###gnomy of its illustrious editor, plain, blunt, and aggres###sive.
 It was " reason fused and made red-hot with passion."
 It despised mere literary garnish and was the very negation of the soft suppleness of an intellectual epicurean.
 It had nothing of the flowing humour of Mr.